julianchurchill/text-adventure/README.md

   - Fishing rod and the fisherman
   - Chainsaw and fisherman
   - Chainsaw and any of the people
-  - Dung and poorly man
+  - Dung and poorly man (You feel rather inept at putting dung on a man's head, smearing it casually over his forehead you step back and decide you'd better not go any further.
+Perhaps you need some help?)
   - Dung and mushrooms
   - Mop and parsnips, parsnips and mop, mop and turnip, turnip and mop - all should suggets the correct order to put them together
   - Glasses and Larry, yak, bank teller